 Do I have to physically attend my workers' compensation benefits hearing?

 You may attend your hearing conveniently by downloading the NYS WCB's virtual hearing app, which can be found on the App Store or Google Play Store.
 All virtual hearings are conducted by video conference.

 For more information on how the process works, you can visit the NYS WCB's virtual hearings page.

 In addition, the deadline for filing medical evidence will be extended by 90 days.
 Exemptions will be granted to those who have a "reasonable excuse" related to COVID-19 for not attending independent medical examination appointments.

 How can I get started on my workers' compensation benefits claim?

 Contact Pasternack Tilker Ziegler Walsh Stanton & Romano LLP Attorneys At Law online to get started on your claim.
 We will set up your free consultation with one of our attorneys remotely.

-Our law firm has several locations within the five boroughs of NYC and represent injured workers across New York State.
+Our law firm has several locations within NYC and represent injured workers across New York State.
 We also work on a contingency fee basis, which means you won't owe us money unless we win your case.